jbsuttles/Enrollment_System/README.md

-# Student_Repository
+# Enrollment_System
-The Student Repository has the following features:
+The Enrollment System has the following features:
 - Print all students
 - Print invalid email addresses
 - Print average number of class days for each student